 Registration is not required for this activity, but by clicking "sign up" you will receive a reminder and updates about this program.General Info

-Dave is an award-winning field naturalist with Boulder's Open Space and Mountain Parks department.
-Besides over 20 years working in the Boulder area, Dave has led outdoor education programs in Idaho, California, Costa Rica and the Galapagos Islands.
-Dave is a natural science geek who uses games and activities to inspire others with his love of nature.
-He has been training for his job since the age of 4, when he began collecting rocks and butterflies and drawing his own bird books with crayons.
+Dave is an award-winning field naturalist and interpreter who served 24 years with Boulder's Open Space and Mountain Parks.
+He leads nature hikes on birds, bugs, rocks, flowers, gardening with native plants, stars, local history and much more.
+Dave has guided education programs in Idaho, California, Costa Rica and the Galapagos Islands.
+He is a natural science geek who uses games and activities to inspire others with his love of nature.